Are you ready to eat through the rainbow with me?

 red pears & apples red onions & potatoes

-I enjoy eating with the seasons and these colors can bring me through them.
-Squash, Pumpkins & Carrots can be enjoyed on their own, sweet & savory, or mixed into delicious baked goods.
+I enjoy eating with the seasons and these bright colors can bring me through them.

 Orange foods are known for having carotenoids, such as alpha-carotene, beta-carotene, and beta-cryptoxanthin.
 Your body converts these to vitamin A, which helps to benefit our eyes.
 Also a great source of vitamin C.